geiger-rs/cargo-geiger/README.md

      this will be printed in green.
    - ❓ No unsafe usage found, but at least one build target entry pount `.rs` file, used by the build, does not declare `#[forbid(unsafe_code)]`.
-Crates like this will be printed in the default terminal forground color.
+Crates like this will be printed in the default terminal foreground color.
    - ☢️  Unsafe usage found.
 Crates like this will be printed in red, same as in the previous version.